 - Slow graying of your hair.

 - Treats dandruff problems.

-A study in 2015 showed rosemary oil to be effective in treating androgenetic alopecia.
+A study showed rosemary oil to be effective in treating androgenetic alopecia.

 It’s effective with diseases like arthritis and injuries from accidents or surgery.

 Rosemary also has an analgesic substance that can help reduce pain.

 You can also eat rosemary if you have headaches, migraines, menstrual cramps, or stomach cramps.